aragilar/dnd-flask/data/documentation/combat.md

 ### Attack Rolls

 When you make an attack, your attack roll determines whether the attack hits or misses.
 To make an attack roll, roll a d20 and add the appropriate modifiers.
-If the total of the roll plus modi ers equals or exceeds the target's Armor Class (AC), the attack hits.
+If the total of the roll plus modifiers equals or exceeds the target's Armor Class (AC), the attack hits.
 The AC of a character is determined at character creation, whereas the AC of a monster is in its stat block.

 #### Modifiers to the Roll